 Have you ever met someone for the first time and instinctively felt uncomfortable as something didn’t quite ring true?
-Authenticity is of vital importance when it comes to creating a positive professional and personal brand.
+Authenticity is of vital importance when it comes to creating a positive, professional and authentic personal brand.

 Without authenticity then all your efforts to ‘brand’ yourself will come to nothing.